Michael Tuck (journalist): Early years in San Diego

 Tuck began his San Diego career in 1978 for CBS affiliate KFMB-TV.
 Under the direction of news director Jim Holtzman, news ei8ht with Tuck, co-anchors Allison Ross and Hal Clement, weathercaster Clark Anthony and sports anchor Ted Leitner help led KFMB rise up to first-place position in 1979.
 In 1984, Tuck left KFMB for ABC affiliate KGTV where alongside co-anchors Carol LeBeau, Bree Walker and Kimberly Hunt helped made KGTV reclaim the #1 position in San Diego news ratings.
-In addition, KGTV gained credibility with the "Perspectives," a nightly commentary delivered by Tuck which utilized a fairly predictable formula.
+In addition, KGTV gained credibility with "Perspectives," a nightly commentary delivered by Tuck which utilized a fairly predictable formula.
 It started with Tuck by either attacking or praising an individual or organization, then explains his premises and draws a strong conclusion—all served up with a voice that seems to emanate, in tone and intent, from behind a burning bush.
-For sake of distinguishment between commentary and news anchoring, Tuck did his "Perspectives" without a jacket and his tie loosen.
+For sake of distinguishing between commentary and news anchoring, Tuck did his "Perspectives" without a jacket and his tie loosened.